 An "incomplete" indicates that the work is passing as of the end of the quarter, but a relatively small part of the course has not been completed.
 In order to give a grade of "I", the faculty member must agree with a request for an incomplete.
-The faculty member must file an "Incomplete Form" which states the reason for the incomplete, the requirements for completion, and when the course is expected to be completed.
 An incomplete not removed within one year of assignment automatically converts to an "F. A candidate cannot be certified for graduation until their record is cleared of all "Incompletes" in both elective and required coursework.